swarmauri/swarmauri-sdk/combined/combined_core_standard.md

         """
         Enforces the maximum size limit of the conversation history.
         If the current history size exceeds the maximum size, the oldest messages are removed.
+        We pop two messages (one for the user's prompt, one for the assistant's response)
         """
         while len(self._history) > self.max_size:

+            self._history.pop(0)
             self._history.pop(0)

 ```